 A Diary Of My Lower Facelift Surgery

 My deafness was made worse later by one nurse applying large blue gel ice packs over my thick wool dressing.
 Seriously?
 I laughed at what good THAT was going to do for my face.
-My dinner was waiting for me although cold by this time.
-The post-op food menu was both International and Thai.
+My dinner was waiting for me although it was cold by this time.
+The post-surgery food menu was both International and Thai.
 I signed up for the Thai menu which was very nice, although I never really knew what I was eating.
 Regular nursing checks went through the night.
-They were very attentive although English was poor.
-But it was fairly easy to get pain relief, a drink, help to the bathroom and so on.
-However, I don’t remember much of that evening as I drifted in and out of sleep from the anaesthetic.
+They were very attentive although their English was fairly limited.
+But it was very easy to get pain relief, a drink, help to the bathroom and so on.
+However, I don’t remember much of that evening as I drifted in and out of sleep from the anaesthetic.”